 That’s not to say that moms of boys don’t look put together, it’s just different.
 I dress each morning to ensure that if I have to do the 100 meter dash to catch my son I can.

 2. I understand why there is so much fighting in the world.

 My boys love each other very much, but let me tell you 15 seconds after they get up in the morning, there can be screaming and fighting over a toy, a day-old dried-up blueberry or a sock.
 It doesn’t matter.
 There always seems to be the need to show who is more dominant in the relationship at any given time.

-3. I know more about dinosaurs, monitor lizards, and trains than I can imagine.
+3. I know more about dinosaurs, monitor lizards, trains, Pokémon and Minecraft than I can imagine.